-- a) How was this session and the LTC process for you?
+How was this session and the LTC process for you?
 For the worker?
 Has it been helpful for you?
-In what way? - Was there something problematic that you would like to talk about?b) If the caregiver/s continue to use the service, encourage them to talk about the family situation and children whenever they like.
+In what way?
+Was there something problematic that you would like to talk about?

+If you continue caregiver/s to use the service, you are welcome to talk about the family situation and children whenever you like.
 The staff is delighted to hear good news and ready to provide support when needed.
-Agree on whether the worker may initiate a discussion about the children also later on
+Agree on whether the worker may initiate a discussion about the children also later on.